addaeabeng/wireframe-build/README.md

 # wireframe-build

-Responsive webpage demp.
+Responsive webpage demo.
 Built with Yeoman, Angular, HTML5, SCSS and a bit of Masonry.

 ## Build & development